ardhynugroho/lab-setup/README.md

 ## Netplan configuration

-Used to configure IP address to be used as ExternalIP for kubernetes services.
+Example configuration to configure IP addresses to be used as ExternalIP for kubernetes services:

-Example:
 - 99-dns.yaml -- DNS service ExternalIP
 - 99-http.yaml -- Web-app ExternalIP

+1. Update the content or create your own YAML file that fit your need
-Copy the files to `/etc/netplan` then do `netplan apply`.
+2. Copy the files to `/etc/netplan`
+3. Do `netplan apply`